 Note that when placing in the microwave, you should put the oiled and buttered part facing up.
 After about 2-3 minutes, you have the full flavor of buttered popcorn right away.

 Getting seasonings to stick to microwave popcorn easily with this method.

-If the taste is not to your liking, you can add more flavors like air-popped or stovetop popcorn.
+If the taste is not to your liking, you can add more flavors using the air-popped popcorn method.
 Pour the popcorn into a bowl, mist with some binder (oil, butter, Tabasco, vinegar, etc.).
 Sprinkle with seasoning and shake well.